-Are you wondering if you have endogamy in your DNA matches?
-Is there a way to spot it?
-In this post, I’ll show you examples of endogamy so you can know what to look for in your DNA match list.
+Do you want to if you have endogamy in your DNA matches?
+In this post, learn how to spot it, as well as see examples of endogamy so you can know what to look for in your DNA match list.

 - How engodamy affects our DNA match list